Exploring Structural Sparsity of Deep Networks via Inverse Scale Spaces: Experiments

 Note that our growing method is different from network architecture search (NAS)~\cite{zoph2016neural,liu2018darts,cai2018proxylessnas}.
 NAS searches the overall structure of the new network in the predefined space and spends much more time and computational cost on this searching process.
 However, our method is much more light and can find good network structure during training.
 Besides, our model adds little extra memory cost and is more device-friendly.

 To further validate our method, AutoGrow~\cite{wen2019autogrow} is picked for comparison.
 ResNet~\cite{he2016deep} is selected as the backbone.
 For AutoGrow, the results are from the original paper.
 For our method, we use ResNet56 with initial channel number 8.
 The results are in Table~\ref{tab:compareAutogrow}.
-It is clear that the networks grown by our method are more compact while having a better performance than AutoGrow.
+It is clear that the networks grown by our method are more compact while having a better performance than AutoGrow. \yanwei{ For more sufficient comparison, we try to compare our approach with several recent method, such as NASH~\cite{elsken2017simple}, Splitting~\cite{wu2019splitting}, Energy-aware Splitting~\cite{wang2019energy}, Firefly growing~\cite{wu2021firefly}.Please refer to the Appendix.~\ref{extra_grow} for more experimental comparison on our growing algorithm.}